CuyZ/NotiZ/Documentation/06-Administrator/04-SignalsConnection/Index.rst

 Definition was built
 --------------------

-Definition can be used to initialize things in another workflow.
+The definition can be used in another workflow to customize a process.
 Therefore, a signal is dispatched when the definition object is built.

 .. important::